 Later, when asked to by his grandfather, young Aharon sang the tune perfectly!

-During the war, Reb Shimon Kempler was blessed with a job that took him outside of the ghetto.
+During the war, Reb Shimon Kempler was lucky to have a job that took him outside of the ghetto.
 While outside he would sneak over to a farm where a cow was milked every day.
 Having assured that the milk was kosher, Reb Shimon would fill a bottle, tie it to his waist, and with great risk, smuggle it back into the ghetto for the ailing Rav Aharon to drink.
 The Rav never questioned how he got the milk, or who supervised the milking.